cran-task-views/MissingData/MissingData.md

 -   *Missing data in item response models* (including Rasch models and extensions) is implemented in `r pkg("TAM")`, `r pkg("mirt")`, `r pkg("eRm")`, and `r pkg("ltm")` for univariate or multivariate responses.
+    `r pkg("LNIRT")` also addresses these models but allows missing values to be specified as "missing-by-design".

 [**Single imputation**]{#single}